 After I came to The Church of Almighty God, I received a warm welcome from the brothers and sisters, and they gave me detailed fellowship on the inside story of God’s three stages of work and the significance of.
 As I listened, fervent flames began to rise in my heart, and the more I listened, the more I wanted to hear.
 Through the meticulous fellowship of the brothers and sisters, I came to understand that, in order to save mankind, God launched His six-thousand-year management plan and He performs three stages of work, with each stage of work being higher and more profound than the one before it.
 By performing the work of redemption, the Lord Jesus saved mankind from the bondage of the law, but because the root cause of our sins was not resolved, we still live in a state whereby we sin in the daytime and confess at night.
 Now, Almighty God has come in the last days and is performing a stage of work of judgment beginning in God’s house, based upon the foundation of the Lord Jesus’ work of redemption, and He is expressing all the truths to enable man to thoroughly cast off the bonds of sin, be purified, and attain true salvation.
 The brothers and sisters also played a dance video for me called “The Happiness in the Good Land of Canaan,” and I watched the brothers and sisters in the video dancing happily and carefree.
 My heart was touched, as though I had gone back to when I first started believing in the Lord, and I felt an enjoyment as though I were a seedling that had long been in a drought and which had suddenly been watered and nourished by a spring rain.
 I was so thrilled, my eyes brimmed with tears, and I kept thanking the Lord in my heart.
 When it came time to leave, the brothers and sisters gave me a book called The Scroll Opened by the Lamb, and they told me to give it a good read when I got back home.

 When I returned home, I found it hard to calm my excitement, and I thought: Is this real?
 Can I really welcome the Lord?
 When I read the Bible before, I had always been so envious of the disciples who followed the Lord Jesus for being able to hear His voice.
 Could my wish really come true?
 I then read a passage from The Scroll Opened by the Lamb: “I was once known as Jehovah.
-I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
-But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
-I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.
-People have never engaged with Me, have never known Me, and have always been ignorant of My disposition.
+I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
+I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
+People have never engaged with Me, never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
-This is the God who appears to man during the last days but is hidden among man.
-He resides among man, true and real, like the burning sun and the flaming fire, filled with power and brimming with authority.
+This is the God who appears to man in the last days but is hidden among man.
+He resides among man, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
-In this way, all people during the last days shall see that I am the Savior returned, I am the Almighty God that conquers all of mankind, and I was once the sin offering for man, but in the last days I also become the flames of the sun that burn all things, as well as the Sun of righteousness that reveals all things.
-Such is My work of the last days.”
+In this way, all people during the last days shall see that I am the Savior returned, and that I am the Almighty God that conquers all of mankind.
+And all shall see that I was once the sin offering for man, but that in the last days I also become the flames of the sun that incinerate all things, as well as the Sun of righteousness that reveals all things.
+This is My work in the last days.”
 These words carried authority and power and I felt that no ordinary person could have spoken them.
 Besides God, who would dare to speak in His place?
 In my heart, I became certain that these were the words of God.
 I felt so thrilled: The Lord really had returned!
 God is the First and the Last, He can begin new ages and bring ages to a close.
 The three stages of work fellowshiped by the sister—the Age of Law, the Age of Grace, and the Age of Kingdom—are surely all performed by one God, and Almighty God is the returned Lord Jesus.
 I held the book of God’s words to my chest, feeling as though I’d found some precious treasure, and I decided that I would investigate this way in earnest.

 I Joyfully Welcome the Lord’s Return and Obtain the Supply of the Wellspring of Living Water